 - The subjects typically offer "prizes" in an effort to cleverly get unauthorized employees to order supplies.
-The prize offer is actually a form of a bribe or "kickbacks" to employees at the victim companies and can be held over the head of the unwitting employee if payment is not received or to continue to order products, despite the extraordinarily high prices charged to the victim companies.
+The prize offer is actually a form of a bribe or "kickback" to employees at the victim companies and can be held over the head of the unwitting employee if payment is not received or to continue to order products, despite the extraordinarily high prices charged to the victim companies.

-- The subjects will coerce certain reluctant victim company employees to approve payments for the over priced products.
-Threatening to tell their supervisors of the employee?s acceptance of "kickbacks" or "prizes."
+- The subjects will coerce certain reluctant victim company employees to approve payments for the overpriced products.
+Threatening to tell their supervisors of the employee's acceptance of "kickbacks" or "prizes."

 Warning Signs of Business-to-Business Fraud

 - Beware of cold calls requesting verification of the type and serial numbers of office equipment.

 - Calls requesting verification of the name of the office manager or receptionist.
 Such calls are usually a ploy to obtain a contact name within the company so that the fraudulent operator can send the unordered product to an employee.

 - An unsolicited sales call with claims of lower than market prices on office equipment and supplies.

 Tips For Businesses

 - Check out the company's reputation with the Better Business Bureau in the city where the solicitations originate before you place an order.